yumh1/AgentNetworkProtocol/README.md

   <img src="/images/agentic-web3.png" width="50%" alt="Agentic Web"/>
 </p>

-We believe that the agent internet represents the next generation of information infrastructure following the human internet, which will fundamentally transform how the digital world connects and collaborates.
+We believe that the agent internet represents the next generation of information infrastructure succeeding the human-centric internet, which will fundamentally transform how the digital world connects and collaborates.
 In this vision:

 - **From Platform-Centric to Protocol-Centric**: The current internet ecosystem is built around platforms, where data and services are locked in "digital silos."
 The agent internet will reshape this imbalance, returning the internet from a closed, fragmented state to its open, freely connected origins.